kovidgoyal/calibre/manual/edit.rst

 Replacing files
 ^^^^^^^^^^^^^^^^

-You can easily replace existing files int he book, by right clicking on the file and choosing replace.
+You can easily replace existing files in the book, by right clicking on the file and choosing replace.
 This will automatically update all links and references, in case the replacement file has a different name than the file being replaced.